 Some international students prefer concentrating on academics rather than being active in campus clubs.
 However, both of them have a tremendous impact on your overall school experience.

-If you want to enjoy your stay abroad while developing great skills, join campus clubs that interest you.
+If you want to enjoy your study abroad while developing great skills, join campus clubs that interest you.
 Here are four reasons why you need to join school clubs:

 Engaging With a Diverse Group of Individuals